 USP 797 Laboratory Services

-USP 797 is designed for health care institutions, pharmacies and other related facilities to insure the sterilization of drugs that are used in compounding sterile preparations.
-The environmental monitoring and the microbial evaluation of staff’s sterile techniques in compounding sterile preparations (CSPs) is critical to patient care.
+USP 797 is designed for healthcare institutions, pharmacies and other related facilities to ensure the sterilization of drugs that are used in compounding sterile preparations.
+The environmental monitoring and the microbial evaluation of staff’s sterile techniques in compounding sterile preparations (CSPs) are critical to patient care.
 All locations of Aerobiology are skilled in enumeration and identification of bacteria and fungi in air samples, surface samples, glove samples and can assist in developing a microbial monitoring program for compliance with USP 797.

 United States Pharmacopeia (USP), Chapter 797, “Pharmaceutical Compounding, Sterile Preparations” specifies the monitoring of microbiological concentrations on surfaces and air for sterile pharmaceutical compounding.

-USP 797 is designed for health care institutions, pharmacies and other related facilities to insure the sterilization of drugs that are used in compounding sterile preparations.
+USP 797 is designed for healthcare institutions, pharmacies and other related facilities to ensure the sterilization of drugs that are used in compounding sterile preparations.
 The environmental monitoring and the microbial evaluation of staff’s sterile techniques in compounding sterile preparations (CSPs) are critical to patient care.
 This applies to facilities in which CSPs are prepared, stored, and transported.
-It affects those involved in sterile compounding; physicians, pharmacists, pharmacy technicians and nurses.
+It affects those involved in sterile compounding; physicians, pharmacists, pharmacy technicians, and nurses.

 Recommended Action levels for Microbial Contamination in Air, Surface and Glove Fingertip

 |ISO Class||Air Samples (cfu*/m3)||Glove Fingertip (cfu/plate)||Surface Samples (cfu/contact plate**)|

 |*cfu = colony forming units **Contact plate may vary from 24 to 30cm2|